GeneralBots/botbook/src/02-templates/templates.md

 # Bot Templates

-BotServer includes pre-built bot templates for various use cases.
+botserver includes pre-built bot templates for various use cases.
 Each template is a complete `.gbai` package ready to deploy.

 ---